 Thank you for visiting this page on overcoming the top 6 business loan decline reasons.

-Hispanic businesses need viable hispanic business loan options.
-We can provide several business loan choices for hispanic owned businesses.
-Lengths are between 3 months and as long as 6 years.
+Choose from several hispanic business loan options .
+Flexible choices including easy application and personal assistance during the entire process.
+Lengths are between 3 months and as long as long as 10 years.
 Flexible approval criteria for almost all businesses.
-Low credit scores, tax liens and short time in business can be.
+Low credit scores, tax liens and short time in business can also be approved.

-Hispanic business owners whose main language is not English often have difficulty getting business loans.
-Foreign nationals are often not familiar with the loan process in the United States.
+These business owners whose main language is not English often have difficulty getting business loans.
+This also includes foreign nationals who are often not familiar with the loan process in the United States.
 We provide extra assistance to these business owners.
-Many do not speak English and we help them get business loans.
+Many do not speak English and need further assistance.

 You submit the same information.
-A 1 page application and the most recent 3 months business checking account statements.
+A one page application and the most recent 3 months business checking account statements.

 Do you have Spanish speakers?